Publius Licinius Crassus (son of triumvir): Early life

-Family environment

 Publius grew up in a traditional household that was characterized by Plutarch in his Life of Crassus as stable and orderly.
 The biographer is often harshly critical of the elder Crassus's shortcomings, particularly moralizing his greed, but makes a point of contrasting the triumvir's family life.
 Despite his great wealth, Crassus is said to have avoided excess and luxury at home.
 Family meals were simple, and entertaining was generous but not ostentatious; Crassus chose his companions during leisure hours on the basis of personal friendship as well as political utility.
 Although the Crassi, as noble plebeians, would have displayed ancestral images in their atrium, they did not lay claim to a fictionalized genealogy that presumed divine or legendary ancestors, a practice not uncommon among the Roman nobility.
 The elder Crassus, even as the son of a consul and censor, had himself grown up in a modestly kept and multigenerational house; the passage of sumptuary laws had been among his father's political achievements.

 In marrying the widow of his brother, who had been killed during the Sullan civil wars, Marcus Crassus observed an ancient Roman custom that had become old-fashioned in his own time.
 Publius, unlike many of his peers, had parents who remained married for nearly 35 years, until the elder Crassus's death; by contrast, Pompeius Magnus married five times and Julius Caesar at least three.
 Crassus remained married to Tertulla "despite attacks on her reputation."
 It was rumored that a family friend, Quintus Axius from Reate, was the biological father of one of her two sons.
 Plutarch reports a joke by Cicero that made reference to a strong resemblance between Axius and one of the boys.